Azure/Enterprise-Scale/examples/landing-zones/empty-subscription/README.md

             }
         }
 ````
-## Deploy using AzOps <coming>
+## Deploy using AzOps

-See these instructions for how to use this template with the AzOps GitHub Actions/DevOps pipeline
+See these [instructions](../../../docs/Deploy/enable-subscription-creation.md) for how to use this template with the AzOps GitHub Actions/DevOps pipeline.

 ## Deploy using Azure PowerShell